fwilleke80/com_audioarchive/README.md

 - Sortable result columns
 - Server-side Joomla pagination
 - Configurable page sizes, filters, columns, and detail-page fields
+- Category names are shown in archive results only when the **Show category** list-column option is enabled
+- Session persistence for the last-used filters, sorting, and page size, stored independently for each Archive menu item
 - Responsive desktop table and mobile card presentation
 - Mobile cards that preserve readable tag and duration layouts on narrow screens
 - Protected inline playback with HTTP byte-range seeking